 The service provider can assign dedicated resources for the job who will then do what’s required for as long as the client needs them to.
 Managed services offer a predictable cost basis for the client as service providers tie their pricing to service levels and volumes where necessary.

-The biggest advantage of staff augmentation is the cost savings that it can provide.
+So now that we know what is staff augmentation, let's talk about the biggest advantage it can provide which is cost savings.
 An organization in the United States could utilize the offshore model to significantly reduce the cost of their project.
 Short-term requirements can be fulfilled without having to blow through the entire project.

 It’s a highly scalable model of IT outsourcing.
 As many resources as required can be quickly brought on board for the project.
 This ensures that there’s minimal disruption to the work and enables the organization to meet its deadlines.